 Meeting, a word that sounds so bad for some people and to others, seems to be their main thing.
 There are those who just question in their mind all meetings they are invited to and those who need to have a meeting to discuss what we should discuss for the next meeting.
-In between these two extremes, there are those who silently, go to meetings hoping to invest their time better and have a follow up on what was discussed and some of them do succeed to have those input and great follow up to adapt their actions based on a decision taken.
+In between these two extremes, there are those who silently, go to meetings hoping to invest their time better and have a follow-up on what was discussed and some of them do succeed to have those input and great follow-up to adapt their actions based on a decision taken.

-A few years ago I came to the conclusion that the art of meeting is important for any manager in their action toolbox they should use to get their objectives achieved.
+A few years ago I came to the conclusion that the art of meeting is important for any manager in the action toolbox they should use to get their objectives achieved.
 And mainly, it is never taught in school and everybody assumes that they should know how it is run.

 For a long period, it was believed that the number of daily meetings in North America was to be around 11 million and most were ok with this.
 A large study of the literature by Second Rise found that this number was outdated and not really accurate.
-After compiling many studies and extended the numbers to match the number of employees now working they found that there should be a minimum of 35 million to an extended number of 50 million.
+After compiling many studies and extending the numbers to match the number of employees now working they found that there should be a minimum of 35 million to an extended number of 50 million.
 That’s a lot of meeting and time invested on something important but not done properly.

 Between 35 and 50 million meetings are held per day

 At the same time, another study from Ovum based on an interview done with a large number of manager found the number of one-to-one meetings is increasing every year and that it should be around half of the meeting that happens daily.
 Most of these meetings are usually unplanned with no follow-up related to them.

 On the business side of things now, meetings are important to achieve corporate goals and objectives.
 This is the moment where individuals should exchange, challenge themselves and make decisions for their organization to achieve their objectives.
 I don’t see how we can have fewer meetings; so we need to make it work better.